 I’ve never seen a deer, in cake pop form, roaming around in the spring time.
 We tend to only see her merry older cousins around the winter.
 Well, today we’re going to change that and welcome our final addition to the Woodland Cake Pop Series, our baby deer!

-Birthdays, baby showers, wedding showers… In just a few simple steps, you’ll have a heard ready for any type of celebration!
+Birthdays, baby showers, wedding showers…in just a few simple steps, you’ll have a herd ready for any type of celebration!

 - Cake pop dough

 - Dark brown candy wafers

 - Cake pop stand or styrofoam block

 Remember: Line your work surface with wax paper.

 Roll each portion into a ball, then into a droplet.
 Refrigerate all pieces.

 Use a cookie scoop to portion the cake pop dough as you roll each piece.